Updated September 19, 2025

 Rabbit-Safe Chewing Materials Include:

-• Cardboard
+- Cardboard

-• Bamboo
+- Bamboo

+These items are essential for dental wear, enrichment, and natural foraging behaviors.
 For Oxbow’s top safe-to-chew bunny toys, check out our list of top 10 toys for rabbits!

-Notes on Rabbit Chewing Safety:
+Notes on Rabbit Chewing Safety

 Grass Hay